-Because the state of Egypt has its government deeply rooted in Islamic Law, issues of homosexuality, premarital sex, adultery, and injecting drug use - all risk behaviors associated with HIV transmission - are prohibited by Islam, and thus they are shunned from public discourse.
-Due to social stigma surrounding these issues, few citizens are aware of how HIV is being transmitted through such behaviors, leaving marginalized populations stigmatized and made too fearful to come forward for help.
-While the current HIV prevalence rate is lower than 1% in Egypt's general population (UNAIDS), reporting is considered unreliable in this region because many Egyptians are afraid to get tested or are unaware that they could be at risk for HIV.
-As of December 2003, 1,838 cases of HIV/AIDS have been reported to the Ministry of Health and Population.
+Unlike Thailand, the state of Egypt has a government deeply rooted in Islamic Law.
+Therefore, risk behaviors associated with HIV transmission such as homosexuality, premarital sex, adultery and injecting drug use are shunned from public discourse as Islam prohibits them.
+While the current HIV prevalence rate is lower than 1% in Egypt's general population (UNAIDS), reporting is considered unreliable because many Egyptians are afraid to get tested or are unaware that they could be at risk for HIV.
+As of December 2003, 1,838 cases of HIV/AIDS had been reported to the Ministry of Health and Population.
 However, at the end of 2001, experts (UNAIDS and the World Health Organization) estimated that Egypt has about 8,000 HIV-positive individuals.
-The stark difference between this estimate and the number of actual reported cases suggests that considerable obstacles to testing and to proper documentation exist.
+The stark difference between this estimate and the number of actual reported cases suggests the considerable obstacles to testing and proper documentation.

 National attitudes towards HIV/ AIDS prevention may stem, in part, from the history of the HIV onset.
 In most Muslim countries throughout the Middle East and North Africa (MENA), the first cases of AIDS discovered in the mid-1980s were detected in hospitals among patients receiving blood transfusions.
-Screening of blood supplies in the early 1990s has nearly eliminated this form of transmission in Egypt, but the fact that the HIV virus may have been introduced to Egypt by imported contaminated blood has facilitated the Egyptian mentality that AIDS is a foreign disease and that the main means of transmission in the West - homosexual or extramarital sex and injecting drug use - do not exist in Muslim societies.
+Screening of blood supplies since the early 1990s nearly eliminated this form of transmission in Egypt.
+However, the fact that the HIV virus may have been introduced to Egypt by imported, contaminated blood has facilitated the Egyptian mentality that AIDS is a foreign disease.
 A 1989 WHO Middle East Report states, "Islam often sets the boundaries of debate about AIDS and the sexual practices that spread it, especially in the conservative Gulf.
 Religious leaders and some governments portray AIDS as divine retribution for Western decadence, and urge strict adherence to Islam as the only means of prevention."

-The early 1990s saw a steady increase in government response in Egypt, but this period was, of course, not free of social and religious hurdles.
+The early 1990s saw a steady

+increase in government response in Egypt, but this period was, of course, not free of social and religious hurdles.
 In 1992, the Egyptian AIDS Society was founded, the first nongovernmental organization in Egypt concerned with the prevention of HIV and support for AIDS patients.
-Since then, the government formed the Ministry of Health and Population, and within that ruling body, the National AIDS Program (NAP) was founded to handle HIV/ AIDS prevention.
+Since then, the government formed the Ministry of Health and Population, and within that ruling body, the National AIDS Program (NAP) to handle HIV/AIDS prevention.
 In 1996, UNAIDS, the Joint United Nations Programme on HIV/AIDS, was formed to support HIV prevention and treatment in low- and middle-income countries, and since their inceptions, UNAIDS has played a major role in Egypt's response to the epidemic.